-Ensuring healthy lives and promoting the well-being for all children at all ages is essential to sustainable development.
+SDG 3.
+Ensuring healthy lives and promoting the well-being of all children at all ages is essential to sustainable development.
 All children around the world should have access to the best healthcare possible, safe water to drink, nutritious food, a clean and safe environment, as well as information to help them stay healthy.

 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.